v6d-io/v6d/CONTRIBUTING.rst

 Documentation
 -------------

-Documentation is generated using Doxygen and sphinx.
-Users can build vineyard's documentation in the :code:`docs/` directory using:
+Vineyard's documentation is generated using Doxygen and Sphinx.
+To build the documentation locally, navigate to the :code:`docs/` directory and execute the following commands:

 .. code:: bash

     cd docs/
     make html

-The HTML documentation will be available under `docs/_build/html`:
+Upon successful completion, the HTML documentation will be available under the :code:`docs/_build/html` directory:

 .. code:: bash

     open _build/html/index.html

-The latest version of online documentation can be found at https://v6d.io.
+For the most up-to-date version of the documentation, visit https://v6d.io.

-Vineyard provides comprehensive documents to explain the underlying design and implementation details.
-The documentation follows the syntax of Doxygen and sphinx markup.
-If you find anything you can help, submit pull request to us.
-Thanks for your enthusiasm!
+Vineyard offers comprehensive documentation that delves into the design and implementation details of the project.
+The documentation adheres to the syntax conventions of Doxygen and Sphinx markup.
+If you identify areas for improvement or wish to contribute, feel free to submit a pull request.
+We appreciate your enthusiasm and support!

-Reporting bugs
+Reporting Bugs
 --------------

-Vineyard is hosted on Github, and use Github issues as the bug tracker.
+Vineyard is hosted on GitHub and utilizes GitHub issues as its bug tracker.
-You can `file an issue`_ when you find anything that is expected to work with vineyard but it doesn't.
+If you encounter any issues or unexpected behavior while using Vineyard, please `file an issue`_.

-Before creating a new bug entry, we recommend you first `search` among existing vineyard bugs to see if it has already been resolved.
+Before creating a new bug report, we recommend that you first `search`_ among existing Vineyard bugs to check if the issue has already been addressed.

-When creating a new bug entry, please provide necessary information of your problem in the description, such as operating system version, vineyard version, and other system configurations to help us diagnose the problem.
+When submitting a new bug report, kindly provide essential information regarding your problem in the description, such as the operating system version, Vineyard version, and any relevant system configurations.
+This will greatly assist us in diagnosing and resolving the issue.

-Submitting pull requests
+Submitting Pull Requests
 ------------------------

-We also welcome any help on vineyard from the community, including but not limited to fixing bugs and adding new features.
-Contributors can follow this section for how to submit pull requests to vineyard:
+We greatly appreciate contributions from the community, including bug fixes and new features.
+To submit a pull request to Vineyard, please follow the guidelines in this
+section:

-Install pre-commit
+Install Pre-commit
 ^^^^^^^^^^^^^^^^^^

-Vineyard use `pre-commit`_ to ensure no secrets are accidentally committed into the Git repository, you could first install  `pre-commit`_ by
+Vineyard uses `pre-commit`_ to prevent accidental inclusion of secrets in the Git repository.
+To install `pre-commit`_, run:

 .. code:: bash

     pip3 install pre-commit

-The configure the necessary pre-commit hooks with
+Next, configure the necessary pre-commit hooks with:

 .. code:: bash

     pre-commit install

-Sign-off your commits
+Sign Off Your Commits
 ^^^^^^^^^^^^^^^^^^^^^

-Our project vineyard has enabled
-`DCO`_ thus you will be asked to `sign-off`_ your commits that are included in your pull requests.
-Git has a :code:`-s` command line option that can `sign-off`_ your commit automatically:
+Vineyard has enabled the `DCO`_, which requires you to `sign-off`_ your commits included in pull requests.
+Git provides a :code:`-s` command line option to `sign-off`_ your commit automatically:

 .. code:: shell

     git commit -s -m 'This is my commit message'

-Code format
+Code Formatting
-^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-Vineyard follows the `Google C++ Style Guide`_.
-When submitting patches to vineyard, please format your code with clang-format by the Makefile command `make vineyard_clformat`, and make sure your code doesn't break the cpplint convention using the CMakefile command `make vineyard_cpplint`.
+Vineyard adheres to the `Google C++ Style Guide`_.
+When submitting patches, please format your code using clang-format with the Makefile command `make vineyard_clformat`, and ensure your code complies with the cpplint convention using the CMakefile command `make vineyard_cpplint`.

-Open a pull request
+Open a Pull Request
 ^^^^^^^^^^^^^^^^^^^

-When opening issues or submitting pull requests, we'll ask you to prefix the pull request title with the issue number and the kind of patch (`BUGFIX` or `FEATURE`) in brackets, for example, `[BUGFIX-1234] Fix crash in sealing vector to vineyard` or `[FEATURE-2345] Support seamless operability with PyTorch's tensors`.
+When opening issues or submitting pull requests, please prefix the pull request title with the issue number and the type of patch (`BUGFIX` or `FEATURE`) in brackets.
+For example, `[BUGFIX-1234] Fix crash in sealing vector to vineyard` or ``[FEATURE-2345] Support seamless operability with PyTorch's tensors``.

-Git workflow for newcomers
+Git Workflow for Newcomers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You generally do NOT need to rebase your pull requests unless there are merge conflicts with the main.
-When Github complaining that "Can’t automatically merge" on your pull request, you'll be asked to rebase your pull request on top of the latest main branch, using the following commands:
+Generally, you do NOT need to rebase your pull requests unless there are merge conflicts with the main branch.
+If GitHub indicates "Can’t automatically merge" on your pull request, you will be asked to rebase your pull request on top of the latest main branch using the following commands:

-+ First rebasing to the most recent main:
++ First, rebase to the most recent main:

   .. code:: shell